alireza33zz/VU-DLMP_Framework-v1.0/README.md

 Special thanks to:

 - **Andrey Churkin** for publishing [3FlexAnalyser.jl](https://github.com/AndreyChurkin/3FlexAnaly)
-- and **Dowson** for his helpful and fast responses on Julia Discourse.
+- and **Oscar Dowson** for his helpful and fast responses on Julia Discourse.

 ---